69th Infantry Brigade (United States)

-The 69th Infantry Brigade was a brigade of the Kansas Army National Guard and Nebraska Army National Guards, which saw service with the 35th Infantry Division during World War I.
+The 69th Infantry Brigade was a brigade of the Kansas Army National Guard and Nebraska Army National Guard, which saw service with the 35th Infantry Division during World War I.

 World War I

 The brigade was formed in August 1917 as part of the 35th Division, of the Kansas and Missouri National Guards.
 It fought with the American Expeditionary Forces in France.
 It included the 137th Infantry Regiment from Kansas and the 138th Infantry Regiment from Missouri.
 On 27 April 1919 the brigade headquarters arrived at Newport News aboard the USS Princess Matoika, before being demobilized at Camp Funston on 8 May.

 Interwar period and World War II

 The 69th Infantry Brigade was reconstituted in the National Guard in 1921, assigned to the 35th Division, and allotted to the state of Kansas.
 It controlled the 134th and 137th Infantry Regiments, of the Nebraska and Kansas National Guards, respectively.
 The Headquarters and Headquarters Company were organized at Topeka, Kansas and federally recognized on 24 October 1922.
 The Headquarters was relocated to Wichita, Kansas in 1925 and to the National Military Home at Leavenworth, Kansas, 15 January 1930.

 The Headquarters was inactivated at Leavenworth on 6 June 1932, withdrawn from the state of Kansas on 16 August 1932, and concurrently allotted to the state of Nebraska and organized at Omaha, Nebraska.
 The Headquarters Company remained allotted to the state of Kansas at Topeka.
 On 23 December 1940, the brigade was inducted into Federal service at Omaha, moving to Camp Joseph T. Robinson on 7 January 1941 with the division.
 After the Attack on Pearl Harbor resulted in the United States entry into World War II, the brigade transferred to Fort Ord on 23 December.
 It moved to Camp San Luis Obispo on 17 January 1942, and was ordered to be disbanded as soon as was practicable after 3 February 1942, as US Army infantry divisions were being reorganized into a triangular organization, eliminating the need for brigades.
 On 1 March 1942, the Headquarters was disbanded, while the Headquarters Company became the 35th Cavalry Reconnaissance Troop (Mechanized) of the division.